koopero/horten-OLD/README.md

 This is useful when we start using `Listener`.

-	listener = new Horten.Listener ( 'screen/box',
+	listener = H.listen ( 'screen/box',
 		function ( value ) {
 			console.log ( 'box is at', value )
 		}
 	);

-	Horten.set ( 456, 'screen/box/x' )
+	H.set ( 456, 'screen/box/x' )

 	// 'box is at' { x: 452, y: 252 }

 `Listeners` are called asynchronously after the data at their `Path` changes.
 This means that they are called every javascript frame, rather than every time a value is changed.

-	Horten.set ( 480, 'screen/box/x' )
+	H.set ( 480, 'screen/box/x' )

-	Horten.set ( 911, 'screen/box/y' )
+	H.set ( 911, 'screen/box/y' )
-	Horten.set ( 101, 'screen/box/y' )
+	H.set ( 101, 'screen/box/y' )
-	Horten.set ( 420, 'screen/box/y' )
+	H.set ( 420, 'screen/box/y' )

 	// Callback is only called once
 	// 'box is at' { x: 480, y: 420 }

 `Listeners` can also be used to `set` data at a `Path` **relative** to theirs.
-When a `Listener` sets itself, its `callback` is not triggered, so as to prevent echoing.
+When a `Listener` sets itself, its `callback` is not triggered, so as to help prevent echoing.

 	listener.set ( { alpha: 0.8 } )

 	// Callback is NOT called, as listener

 `Listeners` can also go into `primitive` mode, where they receive only primitive values, and never whole objects.
-This is pretty useful.
+This is meant for callbacks which can handle many subpaths:

-	listener = Horten.listen ( 'screen',
+	listener = Horten.listenPrimitive ( 'screen',
 		function ( value, path ) {

+			// Listen to one specific path
 			if ( path.is( 'box/visible' ) ) {
 				view.box.transparent = !value;
 			}

-			if ( path.startsWith ( 'colour' ) ) {
+			// Listen to one than one path. if ( remainder = path.startsWith ( 'colour' ) ) {
+				channel = ['r','g','b'].indexOf ( remainder.seg( 0 ) );
+				view.box.setColourChannel ( channel, Number( value ) );
 			}

 		}
 	)

 # But wait, there's more!
 And you'll hear all about it when I finish these docs.

 ## Connections
 ### MySQL
 Horten can read and write a MySQL or MariaDB database.
 The basic row is  `( path, value, time )`, storing only **primitive** values.
 This allows an application to journal every part of its state in millisecond increments.
-This state can be recalled easily when your application is loaded.
-For more detail, read the [Docs](docs/MySQL.md).
+This state can be recalled easily when your application is loaded, allowing for easy, reliable persistence.

+For more detail, read the [Docs](docs/MySQL.md) and see the [mysql examples](examples/mysql.js).
 ### OSC
 Horten was originally designed for creative coding purposes, so naturally it includes a fully functional OSC client and server.
-This tested with [TouchOSC](http://hexler.net/software/touchosc) and [Quartz Composer](http://quartzcomposer.com/), although the latter hasn't been as successful.
+This tested with [TouchOSC](http://hexler.net/software/touchosc), [pyOSC](https://trac.v2.nl/wiki/pyOSC) and [Quartz Composer](http://quartzcomposer.com/), although Quartz hasn't been very successful.

+For more detail, see the [osc example](examples/osc.js).

 ### http
 The Horten http server is a minimal RESTful interface that allows the speedy use of `POST`, `GET`, `DELETE` on any `Path`.
 Security is a callback.

 **Please note that Horten currently doesn't play nicely with any other frameworks, and requires its own http servers.**

+For more detail, see the [server example](examples/server.js).

 ### Websocket / SockJS
 Adding fast connections to web clients is as easy as: